-Assemble and prepare athletes prior to each event and ensure proper reception facilities at the finish are available for all athletes.
+Assemble and prepare Athletes prior to each Event and ensure proper reception facilities at the finish are available for all Athletes.

-Ensure each athlete is identified correctly with their race number and that all athletes have trimmed fingernails and toenails and are not wearing any jewellery, including watches.
+Ensure each Athlete is identified correctly with their race number and that all Athletes have trimmed fingernails and toenails and are not wearing any jewellery, including watches.

-Be certain all athletes are present, in the assembly area, at the required time prior to the start.
+Be certain all Athletes are present, in the assembly area, at the required time prior to the start.

-Keep athletes and officials informed of the time remaining before the start at suitable intervals until the last five minutes, during which one-minute warnings shall be given.
+Keep Athletes and officials informed of the time remaining before the start at suitable intervals until the last five (5) minutes, during which one-minute warnings shall be given.

 Be responsible for ensuring that all clothing and equipment left in the start area is transported to the finish area and kept in safekeeping.

-Ensure that all athletes leaving the water at the finish have the basic equipment required for their well-being should their own attendants not be present at that time.
+Ensure that all Athletes leaving the water at the finish have the basic equipment required for their well-being should their own attendants not be present at that time.